jirrian/itp-blog/_posts/2017-10-19-Paper-Blowing-Machine.md

 ![alt text](https://raw.githubusercontent.com/jirrian/jirrian.github.io/master/images/introfab/paperBlowingMachine/finalTest.jpg)
 I found that the vent on the side panel was too large, making the papers stick to it.
 I ended up using cut up strips of trash bags and napkins.
 I kind of like how when the trash bag gets stuck to the side vent, you can read what's printed on it.

+### Power Source ###
+Currently, I am using a variable power supply to power the piece at 18V.
+Originally I planned to mount 2 9v batteries in series on the red acrylic layer.
+However, I realized there is no point to using batteries since the device is not portable anyway.
+I could mount a power supply jack to the red layer, soldering it to the loose red and black wires, and buy a 18V adapter that plugs into the wall.

 ### Final piece ###
 ![alt text](https://raw.githubusercontent.com/jirrian/jirrian.github.io/master/images/introfab/paperBlowingMachine/finalPiece.jpg)
 ![alt text](https://raw.githubusercontent.com/jirrian/jirrian.github.io/master/images/introfab/paperBlowingMachine/finalPiece2.jpg)